 Principles of Success – Achieving Sustainable Impact

-The Appleton Greene Corporate Training Program (CTP) for Principles of Success – Achieving Sustainable Impact is provided by Dr. Baumgartner Certified Learning Provider (CLP).
+The Appleton Greene Corporate Training Program (CTP) for Principles of Success is provided by Dr. Baumgartner Certified Learning Provider (CLP).
 Program Specifications: Monthly cost USD$2,500.00; Monthly Workshops 6 hours; Monthly Support 4 hours; Program Duration 12 months; Program orders subject to ongoing availability.

 Personal Profile

-Dr Baumgartner is a Certified Instructor of the Napoleon Hill Foundation.
-Yet, the program doesn’t stop at Napoleon Hill’s Success Principles.
-It moves them into the 21st Century, explores modern project management and delivery tools, emphasizes the success critical role of positioning and communications, and looks into work-lifestyle components that are critical for long-term sustainability and success.
+Dr. Baumgartner is a Certified Instructor of the Napoleon Hill Foundation.
+Additionally, the program doesn’t stop at Napoleon Hill’s Success Principles.
+It transforms the knowledge and moves it to the 21st Century, explores modern project management and delivery tools, emphasizes the success critical role of positioning and communications, and looks into work-lifestyle components that are critical for long-term sustainability and success.

 To request further information about Dr. Baumgartner through Appleton Greene, please Click Here.